Explore how Delta Activations cluster finetuned LLMs by domain. Click and drag to navigate, select models to see their nearest neighbors.

 where hf(x) and hbase(x) represent the hidden states of the finetuned and base models respectively.
 The resulting vector vf โ โd serves as a standalone representation that captures how post-training has shifted the model's internal computations.

-We evaluate Delta Activations by finetuning three base models (LLaMA-3.1-8B, Gemma-2-9B, Qwen-2.5-7B) on datasets from five domains (Legal/LegalBench, Mathematics/GSM-8K, Medical/PubMedQA, Commonsense/HellaSwag, Coding/OpenCoder) using LoRA (r=8, ฮฑ=16) and full finetuning.
-Each model pool contains 15 finetuned models (3 per domain) trained for 3 epochs with learning rate 1e-4.
+We evaluate Delta Activations by finetuning three base models on datasets from five domains: legal, mathematics, medical, commonsense reasoning, and coding.
+Each model pool contains 15 finetuned models with 3 models per domain.

 t-SNE visualization showing Delta Activations form clean domain clusters while baseline methods fail to achieve clear separation.